krishsharma1008/central_Inteligence/README.md

 ```

 The tool will:
-1. Connect to your Outlook/Office 365 account via IMAP
+1. Connect to your Outlook/Office 365 account via Microsoft Graph API
-2. Retrieve emails from your Inbox folder only
+2. Retrieve emails from your Inbox folder only (with paging support)
-3. Store emails in SQLite database
+3. Store emails in SQLite database with thread metadata (conversationId)
-4. Generate embeddings using Sarvam AI
+4. Generate embeddings using sentence-transformers
 5. Analyze emails using Sarvam AI (summary, sentiment, category, action items)
 6. Store embeddings and analysis results in MongoDB

+### 2. sync_all_emails (NEW)
+Sync all emails from your mailbox using Graph delta query for full mailbox history:
+- More efficient than date-range queries for initial sync
+- Automatically handles paging
+- Stores delta link for future incremental syncs
+- Processes embeddings and analysis for all emails

+### 3. sync_incremental (NEW)
+Sync only new/changed emails since last delta sync:
+- Uses stored delta link to fetch only updates
+- Fast incremental updates
+- Automatically processes new embeddings

 ## Example Usage in Claude